Old State House in Little Rock

 El Dorado, Camden and Magnolia are three south Arkansas communities with charming downtowns.
 The background of the oil industry in Arkansas is told at the Arkansas Museum of Natural Resources in Smackover.
 A wealth of Civil War sites are found throughout the area.

-The Diamonds Lakes region sparkles not only with the namesake impoundments but with crystal mines near Mount Ida and the Crater of Diamonds State Park near Murfreesboro.
+The Diamonds Lakes region – one of Arkansas’s top places to go on vacation in the summer if you’re a boater or fisherman – sparkles not only with the namesake impoundments but with crystal mines near Mount Ida and the Crater of Diamonds State Park near Murfreesboro.
 South of the crater is another spot steeped in American and Arkansas history: Historic Washington State Park.
 Walk in the footsteps of Davy Crockett and Sam Houston as they made their way to the Alamo, and watch a Bowie Knife being forged just as James Black did for James Bowie.
-In Texarkana, have your photo made while standing in both Arkansas and Texas.
+In Texarkana, have your photo made while standing in both Arkansas and Texas, then go splash around in the Holiday Springs Water Park.

-Some of the most gorgeous and scenic places to go on vacation in Arkansas are found in the Mena area as you climb Rich Mountain via the Talimena Scenic Drive to reach Queen Wilhelmina State Park.
-If mountains are your thing, then the tri-peaks of Mount Magazine, Petit Jean and Mount Nebo, with their respective state parks, are a few of the most interesting places to visit in the state.
+Some of the most gorgeous and scenic places to go on vacation in Arkansas are found in the Mena area as you climb Rich Mountain via the Talimena National Scenic Byway to reach Queen Wilhelmina State Park.
+If mountains are your thing, then the tri-peaks of Mount Magazine, Petit Jean and Mount Nebo, with their respective state parks, are a few of the most interesting places to visit in the state, whether for weekend escapes or week-long stays.
 More U.S. and Arkansas history is preserved with the Fort Smith National Historic Site and other locations around Fort Smith.